godot-escoria/escoria-docs/api/ESCAnimationPlayer.md

 func is_playing() -> bool
 ```

-Wether the animation is playing
+Whether the animation is playing
-**Returns: Wether the animation is playing**
+**Returns: Whether the animation is playing**

 ### stop